jamischarles/hydra/new_badges_uncategorized/css_floats.md

 How can I gain a working knowledge of floats?

 ## Goal
-- Demonstrate that you know how floats work and can use them (and troubleshoot them) appropriately.
+Demonstrate that you know: how floats work and can use them (and troubleshoot them) appropriately.

+**Suggested checklist**:
+- What are floats?
+- What do they do
+- What happens when a float is collapsed?
+How do you troubleshoot a collapsed float?
+How do you remedy it?
+- What is clearing a float?
+What are techniques for clearing a float?

 ## Suggested reading
 - [CSS Floats 101](http://alistapart.com/article/css-floats-101) (A List Apart)